alinajary/Digital-Alarm-With-Arduino/README.md

 - LCD board x 1
 - Arduino uno x 1

 I used RTClib for this program.
-This library is easy to use and able to get the date, time and day of the week accurately.
+This library is easy to use and able to get the date, time and day of the week accurately. here is some pictures about this project: